alexbarten/adventofcode2021/README.md

 The input consists of a list of numbers.

 When the next number is higher than the presceding number, we count.
 If not, we do not count.
-We start counting from the second number in the row of numbers.

 The result is the number of times that the next number is higher than the previous number.